miguelfmc/miguelfmc.github.io/_drafts/crazy-python-things-part-3.md

 # <class '__main__.User'>
 ```

-This example is not very useful.
+This example doesn't do much more than show that we can change the class construction process.
 Let's now use a metaclass for something more interesting: registering classes in a dictionary - this is a potential real-life use-case for metaclasses:

 ```python